INRIM/sir-technical-docs/vpn.md

 Some distributions experience PMTU issues, which is a known issue of strongSwan on GNU/Linux (https://wiki.archlinux.org/index.php/StrongSwan).

 #### License
-Content is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This guide is released under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)